superlistapp/super_native_extensions/super_clipboard/README.md

 melos bootstrap
 ```

-After this you can open the folder in VSCode and run the `clipboard_example` launcher configuration.
+After this, you can open the folder in VSCode and run the `clipboard_example` launcher configuration.

 TODO(knopp): Add Intellij launcher configuration

 ## Additional information

-This plugin is in a very early stages of development and quite experimental.
+This plugin is in the very early stages of development and quite experimental.

 [PRs](https://github.com/superlistapp/super_native_extensions/pulls) and [bug reports](https://github.com/superlistapp/super_native_extensions/issues) are welcome!